-The accounts for the Pension Fund are authorised for issue on the date that the Statement of Responsibilities for these accounts was signed - 22nd June 2009.
-There are no events after 31st March 2009 that require adjustment to the accounts.
+The accounts for the Pension Fund are authorised for issue on the date that the Statement of Responsibilities for these accounts was signed - 30th September 2010.
+There are no events after 31st March 2010 that require adjustment to the accounts.

-The only non-adjusting event that is reported is that investment values have generally increased since 31st March and are approximately 23% higher (based on the valuation at end of August), equivalent to around £62million more than reported in the Net Asset Statement
+The only non-adjusting event that is reported is that investment values have generally increased since 31st March and, based on values at 30th September, the Fund's investments are approximately 1.7% higher than at the balance sheet date, which is equivalent to around £6.7million.